NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

 Replace <RunId> with <RunId> in the above command.
 Example <RunID> looks like "190912_M06578_0001_000000000-CNNTP".

-The script executes bcl2fastq, renames the fastq files to include the part of the <RunId> and completed quality control using FastQC and multiQC.
+The script checks if the run is complete (preference of file "RTAComplete.txt"), executes bcl2fastq, renames the fastq files to include the part of the <RunId> and completed quality control using FastQC and multiQC.

 Python 3.6.7
 bcl2fastq v2.19.0.316